SongoMen/Trader24/README.md

 - node-sass
 - Jest

-Codacy for refactoring and error fixes
+Using Codacy for refactoring and error fixes